- Brand name

 Do not give Panamax Co to children under 12 years.

-Do not give Panamax Co to children aged below 18 years who have undergone tonsillectomy and/or adenoidectomy to treat sleep apnoea.
+Do not give Panamax Co to children aged between 12-18 years who have undergone tonsillectomy and/or adenoidectomy to treat sleep apnoea.

 Do not take Panamax Co during the third trimester of pregnancy.